No AI in humor: R2-D2 walks into a bar, doesn’t get the joke

 “Creative language — and humor in particular — is one of the hardest areas for computational intelligence to grasp,” said Miller, who has analyzed more than 10,000 puns and called it torture.
 “It’s because it relies so much on real-world knowledge — background knowledge and commonsense knowledge.
 A computer doesn’t have these real-world experiences to draw on.
 It only knows what you tell it and what it draws from.”

-Allison Bishop, a Columbia University computer scientist who also performs stand-up comedy, said computer learning looks for patterns, but comedy thrives on things hovering close to a pattern and veering off just a bit to be funny and edgy.
+Allison Bishop , a Columbia University computer scientist who also performs stand-up comedy, said computer learning looks for patterns, but comedy thrives on things hovering close to a pattern and veering off just a bit to be funny and edgy.

 Humor, she said, “has to skate the edge of being cohesive enough and surprising enough.”